 This, combined with the use of the AXP® II automated processing method at our laboratory, is designed to ensure that our processes will recover the greatest number of viable cells possible.

-Despite this fact, other cord blood banks report an average time of 24 hours or more from the time the cord blood is collected to the time it is processed at their lab.
+Most other companies report an average time of 24 hours or more from the time the cord blood is collected to the time it is processed at their lab.
 This means that cord blood specimens processed by other cord blood banks could experience a significant loss of both mononucleated cells (MNCs) and stem cell colony forming units (CFUs) that grow into life-saving tissue when compared to MiracleCord’s TimeCritical processing.

 1 Shlebak AA, Marley SB, et al. Optimal timing for processing and cryopreservation of umbilical cord hematopoietic stem cells for clinical transplantation.
 Bone Marrow Transplantation 1999; 23: 131-136.

 2 Wagner JE, Barker JN, DeFor TE, Baker KS, Blazar BR, Eide C, Goldman A, Kersey J, Krivit W, MacMillan ML, Orchard PJ, Peters C, Weisdorf DJ, Ramsay NKC, Davies SM.
 2002.
 Transplantation of unrelated donor umbilical cord blood in 102 patients with malignant and nonmalignant diseases: Influence of CD34 cell dose and HLA disparity on treatment-related mortality and survival.
 Blood 100 (5): 1611-1618.

 AXP is a registered trademark of ThermoGenesis Corp.; FedEx is a registered trademark of Federal Express Corporation; UPS is a registered trademark of United Parcel Service of America, Inc.

 Our TimeCritical® processing ensures your baby’s cord blood and cord tissue will always go next flight out directly to our lab and will be processed without delay.